pavly-gerges/pavly-gerges/resume/index.md

 Contributing to jMonkeyEngine, an open-source code-first approach complete 3D game engine suite written primarily in Java with GLSL Java bindings based on the OpenGL pipelines and modular API design, **for 4 years**.

 ### [Contributions](https://github.com/jMonkeyEngine/jmonkeyengine/commits?author=pavly-gerges) during this period:
-- **[JmeSurfaceView](https://github.com/jMonkeyEngine/jmonkeyengine/tree/master/jme3-android/src/main/java/com/jme3/view/surfaceview)**: Proposed and introduced a GL Surface View handler component for embedding jMonkeyEngine Game Contexts into Android Layout Designs.
-Removing the burden to introduce jMonkeyEngine renderers in Android applications efficiently together with providing the interoperability with the Android Framework, and accelerating the development time by 35-40% approximately which is the time taken to setup custom Android activities and bind them to the native Android components.
-It has proven comptency in this pilot project [Game-HCI](https://github.com/Electrostat-Lab/Game-HCI), which houses reusable I/O Game GUI components leveraging the power of the MVC architectural patterns in addition to userinput lifecycle linkage through command-state and strategy patterns (i.e., controller interfaces).
+- **[JmeSurfaceView](https://github.com/jMonkeyEngine/jmonkeyengine/tree/master/jme3-android/src/main/java/com/jme3/view/surfaceview)**: Designed and developed a GL Surface View handler component for embedding jMonkeyEngine Game Contexts into Android Layout Designs.
+Removing the burden to introduce jMonkeyEngine renderers in Android applications efficiently together with providing the interoperability with the Android Framework, and **accelerating the development time by 50% approx. when it comes to integrating OGLES renderers in the already-existing Android Apps**.
-  #### Features:
+  #### Brief list of features:
   * Binding of the Android choreographer lifecycle to jMonkeyEngine lifecycle (Game Application Lifecycle Pattern).
-  * Splash Screen utility using CPU timeslices using initial frame pacing via Android Handlers.
+  * Splash Screen utility using CPU timeslices by initial frame pacing via Android Handlers.
-  * Internal utilities for Android Activity services (e.g., screen manipulation).
   * Utilities for static game states and game resources caching for activity life cycles.
   * Verbose advanced error dialog for exception handling and reporting bugs.
   * Prompt memory handlers bound to the activity life cycle and the static game states utilities.

-- **[ContrastAdjustmentFilter](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1665)**: A postprocessor filter GLSL API that controls the 3D-color-gamut contrast of a frame buffer based on a bounded power law applied on the RGBA color vectors, making it easier to adjust scene colors contrast out-of-the-box (e.g., in day-night transition scenes).
-It was introduced in [jMonkeyEngine v3.5.0-beta4](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.5.0-beta4).
+- **[ContrastAdjustmentFilter](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1665)**: Designed and developed a postprocessor filter GLSL API that controls the 3D-color-gamut contrast of a frame buffer based on a power law with clamp values applied on the RGBA color vectors, making it easier to adjust scene colors contrast out-of-the-box (e.g., in day-night transition scenes).
+The feature was integrated in [jMonkeyEngine v3.5.0-beta4](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.5.0-beta4).
-  #### Features:
+  #### Brief list of features:
   * 3D-color-gamut normalization to an input range.
   * Sanity guards against negative floating points.
   * Scalable inverse power law on the 3D-color gamut.

-- **[Android Audio Bug Fix](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1956)**: Resolved issues related to file resources release and ownership in the Android vorbis audio decoder library.
+- **[Android Audio Bug Fix](https://github.com/jMonkeyEngine/jmonkeyengine/pull/1956)**: Resolved issues of file resources release and ownership in the Android vorbis audio decoder library.
 The issue was preventing Android users from playing OGG files on Android systems due to the [Android file descriptor sanitizer](https://android.googlesource.com/platform/bionic/+/master/docs/fdsan.md) which protects the Unix file systems against anti-patterns.
   #### Issues resolved:
   * An anti-pattern introducing a double file closure.
   * Potential memory leaks at the File descriptor wrapper utilized by the vorbis decoder library.
   * Added Java documentation describing the correct pattern for the vorbis decoder.

-- **Writing JavaDoc for an Old Animation System (MonkeyAnim)**: I've taken the initiative in writing JavaDocs for a 7-year-old undocumented and vague animation system (MonkeyAnim), and succeeded with the team guidance to [deliver some of it](https://github.com/jMonkeyEngine/jmonkeyengine/pulls?q=is%3Apr+com.jme3.anim+is%3Aclosed+author%3Apavly-gerges) on the currently working release [jMonkeyEngine v3.7.0](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.7.0-alpha1).
+- **Writing JavaDoc for an Old Animation System (MonkeyAnim)**: Writing JavaDocs for a 7-year-old undocumented and vague animation system (MonkeyAnim), and shipping [some](https://github.com/jMonkeyEngine/jmonkeyengine/pulls?q=is%3Apr+com.jme3.anim+is%3Aclosed+author%3Apavly-gerges) with the team guidance on the release [jMonkeyEngine v3.7.0](https://github.com/jMonkeyEngine/jmonkeyengine/releases/tag/v3.7.0-alpha1).

-- **Issues support and Community Management participations**: Issues related to the Android [jme3-android](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-android?author=pavly-gerges), and the core modules [jme3-core](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-core?author=pavly-gerges).
+- **Issues support and Community Management participations**: Issues of the Android Platform [jme3-android](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-android?author=pavly-gerges), and the core modules [jme3-core](https://github.com/jMonkeyEngine/jmonkeyengine/commits/master/jme3-core?author=pavly-gerges).

 ----------------------------------------------------------------------------------------